fbpx

 Earl Ruby

-Vice President, Finance Committee, Garden of D’Lights Committee, E.D.
-Performance Review Committee
+President, Executive Committee Chair, Finance Committee, Garden of D’Lights Committee Interim Chair

 Earl owned and ran a software consulting company in Walnut Creek for 9 years.
-He is currently a Staff Engineer at VMware, orchestrating cloud infrastructure and Kubernetes clusters for GPU-based ML/AI projects.
-He has led an engineering teams at Apcera, built cloud storage reference architectures for Seagate, created web-based settlement, network quality of service and fraud-detection software for the wholesale telecom industry, and built wireless telemetry networks for Schlumberger.
+He is currently a Research Engineer at Broadcom, researching hardware accelerators for artificial intelligence.
+He has worked on AI projects at Bitfusion and VMware, led engineering teams at Apcera, built cloud storage reference architectures for Seagate, created web-based settlement, network quality of service and fraud-detection software for the wholesale telecom industry, and built wireless telemetry networks for Schlumberger.
 He earned a bachelor's degree in Computer Science from Cal Poly, San Luis Obispo, with a concentration in Artificial Intelligence.
-He has been an extremely active volunteer for the last four years.

 Michael Goldberg